 I decided to take the detour life handed me because when else would I have this opportunity?
 I didn’t want to regret NOT going and being upset with myself, so I went for it.
 I had saved money, didn’t have a mortgage or boyfriend and had a backup plan if I hated it, so why the heck not?

 In a few short months, I’d be off to France for a 7-month teaching contract in the suburbs of Paris.
 I’d have to quit my job, give up my car and apartment and leave everything comfortable to embark on a totally new experience alone.
 And that excited me.
 I’m so proud of myself for taking that risk.

-So we’ll fast forward through the specifics of the teaching program (if anyone wants more details on that experience, let me know and I’ll do a post on it).
+So we’ll fast forward through the specifics of the teaching program (if anyone wants more details on that experience, click here).

 The 7 months flew by and while in France, Tom went from friend to boyfriend.

 Although he lived hours from Paris, he helped me navigate the French bureaucracy and would drive just to see me as often as he could.
 Not sure I would have made it without him!
 I also found some freelance work I could do online to help bring in some cash to travel around Europe.
 We went to Prague, Croatia, Venice and he showed me all around France.

 The summer after my teaching contract was up, it was time to head home just in time for a friend’s wedding.
 Once back stateside, I found a job but I was pining for a way to get back to France to be with Tom.
 Tom and I would visit each other as often as we could but a long-distance relationship isn’t easy.
 I sent out about 20 resumes to jobs in France and was offered a job in Paris but the salary was extremely low despite it being full-time work, so I had to decline.